 As a music educator, Dr. Winfield taught in the public schools of Pennsylvania, Colorado, and California.
-Much of his teaching in California was among diverse populations in low socioeconomic areas.
 In California he has taught with Education Through Music – Los Angeles and was a musicianship and brass specialist with the Los Angeles Philharmonic’s flagship El Sistema program, Youth Orchestra of Los Angeles (YOLA).
 He has also maintained an active private trumpet studio throughout Pennsylvania, New York, Colorado, and California.

 Dr. Winfield earned his undergraduate degree at Indiana University of Pennsylvania in music education, then went on to earn his Master of Music in trumpet performance at Ithaca College.
 While at Ithaca, Dr. Winfield taught trumpet minor students, trumpet methods class, and brass methods class to undergraduate music education majors.
 He then went on to complete his Doctorate of Musical Arts in trumpet performance from the University of Southern California.
 While Dr. Winfield’s focus at USC was trumpet performance, he did extensive work in the fields of music education, instrumental conducting, and jazz studies.
 His principal trumpet teachers include Donald Green, Boyde Hood, John Fumo, D. Kim Dunnick, Frank Campos, Kevin Eisensmith, Vince Monteleone, and Bill Pfund.